ripter/backbone/README.md

     (_'_______________________________________________________________________________'_)
     (_.———————————————————————————————————————————————————————————————————————————————._)

+#Fork
+The goal ofthis fork is to break Backbone into modules.
+That way you can include just the parts of Backbone that are relevant to your project.

+Love Backbone.View but have your own Models?
+This fork will let you do that.

+###Example:
+If you just need Backbone.View

+    <script src="events.js"></script>
+    <script src="view.js"></script>

+(Events is required for all modules)

+#Backbone
 Backbone supplies structure to JavaScript-heavy applications by providing models key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.

 For Docs, License, Tests, pre-packed downloads, and everything else, really, see: